 Sleepless nights begin long before the baby arrives.
-People warn you often about killing your sleep once the baby arrives but this unusual sleep pattern and difficulty to have a sound sleep begins with pregnancy and continues throughout.
+People warn you often about killing your sleep once the baby arrives, but this unusual sleep pattern and difficulty in having sound sleep begins with pregnancy and continues throughout.

-What are the Reasons Causing Sleep Disorder during Pregnancy?
+What are the Reasons Causing Sleep Disorders during Pregnancy?